Follow Island in the Net on WordPress.com

 I underwent orbital decompression surgery on Monday, and it's been quite a journey.
 My face resembled a rough night at a fight club, especially around my eyes.
 This past week has been all about rest, ice packs, and pain medications, but finally, I can see out of both eyes.
 Although I'm still on various medications, including in-eye and whole-body antibiotics, I'm hopeful about my recovery.

-I developed double vision post-surgery.
 The doctors say it might resolve on its own, or I might need further surgery.
-I'll have a better idea at my post-surgery appointment on Monday.
+Surgery to correct strabismus involves adjusting the muscles around the eye to align the eyes properly.
+This may include strengthening or weakening specific eye muscles to achieve proper alignment.
+I'll better understand what I need at my post-surgery appointment on Monday.

 Interestingly, amidst my recovery, I hadn't thought about participating in [Frank's Photo Challenge].
 But today, with a patch over my left eye, I stumbled upon a response to the challenge while browsing the WordPress Reader.
 The theme was "Focus," which struck me as humorous given my current situation.